 Mentorship in HEAL Support Groups

-One-on-one connections are a natural extension of the peer-to-peer support that is at the heart of HEAL support groups.
-Mentor/mentee connections are one way to grow healthy support.
+One-on-one connections are a natural extension of the peer-to-peer support groups that are at the heart of HEAL.
+Complete this form to become a mentor or mentee.

 Research shows one-on-one support can boost group participation and healing outcomes.